jzombie/rust-line-ending/README.md

 ### Split into lines

-Splits a string into a vector of strings, regardless of the line ending type.
+Split a string into lines using the detected line ending.

 ```rust
 use line_ending::LineEnding;